WilenChen/ngNode/README.md

 	mongodConnection : "mongodb://localhost:27017/ngnode",
 	on : {
 		"someaction" : function (req, res, model, cb) {
-			// hook all models here you want when "someaction" action.
+			// hook all models here you want when "someaction" execute.
-			// and can't be defined in the model config as well
+			// and can define in the model config as well
-			// see the model config for detail
+			// see the model config below for detail
 		}
 	}
 };